0x4007/travel-stipend/memory-bank/activeContext.md

    - Distance-based flight cost calculation when API lookup fails
    - Fuzzy matching for city names when exact matches aren't found

+5. **Improving the Google Flights scraper**:
+   - Fixed USD currency selection in the currency dialog
+   - Implemented multiple approaches to find and select USD currency
+   - Added better error handling and logging
+   - Improved code organization and reduced cognitive complexity

 ## Current Focus

 The current development focus is on: